 documents of possible interest :-

-using your Radio Control Frequency ?
-A list of commercial and
+is using your Radio Control Frequency ?
+A list of commercial and industrial devices that

 for Free energy saving light bulbs that didn’t work !